Paddle Canada Instructor courses

 Cold water PPE: A dry suit is preferable for any course where multiple swims are expected.
 Wear treated wool, polypro and fleece underneath drysuit.
 Wet suits are good as well.
 A spray top and spray pants or board shorts will help keep the heat in.

-We use the best local guides and instructors.
-We will provide a comprehensive experience and a safe place to push the boundaries for each group and individual.
+As I have had the opportunity to train river professionals in the last ten years I have access to some of the the best local guides and instructors.
+Together we work to provide a comprehensive experience and a safe place to push the boundaries for each group and individual.